kjthedj/UROP-IMAGE-REC-DNN/README.md

 image discretization.ipynb showcases initial ground-up work done to understand how an image is discretized into a matrix for image processing tasks.

-manifestingsucess.ipynb is the final script used to model the DNN introduced in the paper "ll-optical machine learning using diffractive deep neural networks" at this link:-https://www.science.org/doi/full/10.1126/science.aat8084
+manifestingsucess.ipynb is the final script used to model the DNN introduced in the paper "All-optical machine learning using diffractive deep neural networks" at this link:-https://www.science.org/doi/full/10.1126/science.aat8084